iBowl Update: Bulls Hold Final Practice of the Season

 As preparation winds down, the team is loose and focusing in on the task at hand.
 The Northern Illinois Huskies will provide a unique challenge to USF and the players are ready to close the practice field and hit the field turf for gameday.

-Jason Pierre-Paul to battle it out in a back-flip competition.
+After the final practice of the season we convinced Kion Wilson and Jason Pierre-Paul to battle it out in a back-flip competition.
 The winner would be the player that did the most consecutive back flips in a row.

 The back flips have been one of the mythical stories around Pierre-Paul since he came to campus.
 He can do one standing still in shoulder pads, today he squared off with Wilson doing back-hand springs.